-AGP Capability [4X Mode]
+AGP Capability [8X Mode]

-This motherboard supports the AGP 4X interface that transfers video data at 1066MB/s.
-AGP 4X is backward-compatible, so you may keep the default [4X Mode] even if you are using an AGP 1X video card.
-When set to [1X Mode], the AGP interface only provides a peak data throughput of 266MB/s even if you are using an AGP 4X card.
+This motherboard supports the AGP 8X interface that transfers video data at 2.1GB/s.
+AGP 8X is backward-compatible, so you may keep the default [8X Mode] even if you are using a slower AGP card.